 2017 In August, researchers presented results from a large scale clinical trial that confirm the Inflammatory Hypothesis.
 Data from CANTOS (Canakinumab Anti-inflammatory Thrombosis Outcomes Study), a trial designed to test whether reducing inflammation among people who have had a prior heart attack can reduce risk of another cardiovascular event in the future, demonstrate a significant reduction in risk of recurrent heart attacks, strokes and cardiovascular death among participants who received a targeted anti-inflammatory drug that lowered inflammation but had no effects on cholesterol.
 In addition, patients who received the anti-inflammatory therapy canakinumab had a marked reduction in the incidence of lung cancer and lung cancer mortality.

-2017 Dana-Farber/Brigham and Women’s Cancer Center opens New England’s first Adult Cancer Diagnostic Service where experts from both institutions work together to expedite a diagnosis in patients that present with signs or symptoms of cancer and where the appropriate next steps are unclear.
+2017 Dana-Farber Brigham Cancer Center opens New England’s first Adult Cancer Diagnostic Service where experts from both institutions work together to expedite a diagnosis in patients that present with signs or symptoms of cancer and where the appropriate next steps are unclear.

 2016 In honor of his many scientific contributions across multiple fields of biology, Stephen J. Elledge, PhD, of BWH’s Division of Genetics, was named one of five recipients of the $3 million 2017 Breakthrough Prize, which recognizes achievements in fundamental physics, life sciences and mathematics.